 Choughs is a pleasant bungalow with lovely rural views.
 This traditionally furnished bungalow makes a great holiday base and has a large lounge/diner with the addition of a relaxing sun room Outside, the lawned front garden has a decked area, with seating which is ideal for enjoying morning coffee overlooking distant views of Fowey.
 The private rear garden backs onto fields and is laid to lawn with a paved patio with table and chairs and a barbecue for a family meal alfresco.

-Sun Room/Lounge/Diner: TV, DVD player, iPod dock, log-effect electric fire.
+Sun Room/Lounge/Diner: Smart TV, DVD player, iPod dock, log-effect electric fire.